arks-org/arks.github.io/content/_posts/2025-07-20-ark-access-to-open-data-at-the-national-library-of-france.md

 ---
-title: "Simplifying access to open data at the National Library of France using ARK variants"
+title: "Access to open data at the National Library of France using ARK variants"
 redirect_from: /blog/2025-07-25-ark-access-to-open-data-at-the-national-library-of-france/
 pid: 552
 authors: